 Because of many things, Midland - Midlothian is a great place for families with children to consider.
 First of all, many other families with children live here, making Midland - Midlothian a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Midland - Midlothian has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Midland - Midlothian’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Midland - Midlothian doesn't have a public transportation system that people use for their commute.
+Midland - Midlothian is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Midland - Midlothian is somewhat higher than in the average US city of 21.84%: 26.77% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Midland - Midlothian who are college-educated is somewhat higher than the average US community of 21.84%: 26.77% of adults in Midland - Midlothian have at least a bachelor's degree.

 The per capita income in Midland - Midlothian in 2022 was $38,947, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,788 for a family of four.
 However, Midland - Midlothian contains both very wealthy and poor people as well.